 Magic Garden also provides educational programs on its premises for school age children from kindergarten through grade six.
 Children have the opportunity to get acquainted in the classroom or in the venue’s space, seeing the miniature therapy horses in action, providing psychological support to those who will benefit from it.

 They learn the history of the ancient breed, studying their anatomy as well as having physical contact with the miniature horses.
 Program participants are also sensitized to the importance of protecting stray animals.

 Magic Garden is keenly aware of the physiology of the rare miniature horse breed and what is required for its care and protection.
-Through the educational programs at Magic Garden, children discover the age-old place of the horse in human society, how it has been utilized during the course of human history and its valuable contribution to us.
+Through the educational programs at Magic Garden, children discover the age-old place of the horse in human society, how it has been utilized during the course of human history, and its valuable contribution in the present day.

 But Magic Garden does not only come to the aid of human patients in need of tender loving care.
 It has also rescued miniature horses.

 The story of Giselle, the tiny orphaned horse that was rescued and adopted by Magic Garden, is the inspiration for an original educational program that teaches children how to protect and care for abandoned animals.
 Through Giselle’s visualized story, students learn about the needs of the miniature horse and cultivate empathy.
 The miniature horse visits classrooms for yet another dose of tender loving care.

 The international magazine National Geographic Kids featured Giselle in a special edition focused on the rescue of 125 different creatures across the planet.

 On October 4, World Animal Day, Magic Garden celebrated the successful rescue of Giselle.
 The homeless miniature horse was rescued and is thriving today thanks to good food, good care and getting plenty space in which to run.